dddrrreee/cs140e-23win/labs/3-gpio/README.md

 **Important: as always, read and complete the [PRELAB](PRELAB.md) before lab!**

-The first lab was just setup.
-Now we get to the fun part: you'll use the Broadcom document (`../../docs/BCM2835-ARM-Peripherals.annot.PDF`) to figure out how to write the code to turn the GPIO pins on/off yourself as well as reading them to get values produced by a digital device.
+In this lab, you'll use the Broadcom document (`../../docs/BCM2835-ARM-Peripherals.annot.PDF`) to figure out how to write the code to turn the GPIO pins on/off yourself, as well as reading the pins to get values produced by a digital device.
 You'll use this code to blink an LED and to detect when a capacitive touch sensor is touched.

 Make sure you read the [GPIO](GPIO.md) and [DEVICE](DEVICES.md) notes.